nachikettapas/swift-setup-scripts/README.md

 A set of bash scripts with comments inline to install Swift All in One.
 This setup mimics the layout of [SAIO - Swift All In One](http://docs.openstack.org/developer/swift/development_saio.html)

-These scripts as targetted and tested for Ubuntu 14.04
+These scripts as targeted and tested for Ubuntu 14.04

 ##One-step setup: